Higher linear regression channel: direction - downward.

-The volatility of the euro/dollar currency pair as of September 10 is 68 points and is characterized as "average".
-Thus, we expect the pair to move today between the levels of 1.1733 and 1.1869.
-The reversal of the Heiken Ashi indicator back downward will signal the completion of an upward correction.
+The volatility of the euro/dollar currency pair as of September 10 is 42 points and is characterized as "low."
+Thus, we expect the pair to move today between the levels of 1.1790 and 1.1874.
+A reversal of the Heiken Ashi indicator downwards signals a possible continuation of the downward movement.

 Nearest support levels: